-To achieve the investment objective, the use of securities with embedded derivatives is restricted to 100% of net assets.
-This limit includes the use of (i) subscription warrants (up to 10% of net assets, (ii) EMTN/structured certificates including auto-callables (up to 10% of net assets), (iii) warrants (up to 10% of net assets), (iv) callable and puttable bonds, including make-whole call bonds (eligible up to 100% of net assets and defined as bonds that can be redeemed at any time by the issuer, at an amount including both the nominal amount and the coupons that the holder would have received had the security been redeemed at maturity), and securities with simple embedded derivatives that have a risk profile similar to that of the previously listed instruments.
+To achieve its (discretionary) investment objective, particularly in managing its exposure to equity, currency and fixed-income markets, the use of securities with embedded derivatives is restricted to 100% of net assets.
+This includes the use of (i) subscription warrants, (ii) warrants, (iii) callable and puttable bonds including make-whole call bonds (up to 100% of net assets), (iv) convertible bonds (up to 20% of net assets), and securities with simple embedded derivatives that have a similar risk profile to that of the previously listed instruments.